Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: Experiment

-The theory also offers an explanation \cite{aspect1998} for the fact that the amplitudes of the $\Omega_{B-}$ resonance are seen to be smaller than the $\Omega_{B+}$ ones.
-Since the spatial period $2\pi/(k_0-k_l\sin\theta_p)$ associated for the $\Omega_{B-}$ motion is larger than that of $\Omega_{B+}$, $2\pi/(k_0+k_l\sin\theta_p)$, the sequence of half oscillations and well-transfers for $\Omega_{B-}$ is more likely to be interrupted by random photon recoils associated with the Sisyphus process, causing a larger damping of the directed propagation.
-For the $\Omega_{B+}$ resonance, $k_p = k_0+k_l\sin\theta_p$, yielding $k_p/k_{p0}$-values corresponding to the four angles from $12.5^0$ to $20^0$ as 3.4, 3.6, 3.8, and 4.1, respectively.
-Note that the first two values are close to the $k_p/k_{p0}$-value of 3.5 in Fig.~\ref{fig:sims5}, which predicts peaks in the directed propagation at $\omega_0$, $(\delta_p)_{vm}\approx1.5\omega_0$, and $2\omega_0$.
-The peak at $\omega_0 = \Omega_x \approx 2\pi\,(60 \mbox{kHz})$ is certainly observed in Fig.~\ref{fig:fig3} (a) and (b), as are single peaks at approximately 105 kHz and 110 kHz for $\theta_p = 12.5^0$ and $15^{0}$, respectively.
-The experiment does not resolve each of these single peaks into possible components at the numerical peaks, but the observed single-peak values lie in between these, not too far from them.
-Thus the experimental findings in Fig.~\ref{fig:fig3} (a-b) and the numerical simulations in Fig.~\ref{fig:sims5} do not contradict each other.

-Finally, figs.~\ref{fig:fig3}(a) and (b) show consistently a peak at $\delta_p=\Omega_x$, regardless of the specific value of $\theta_p$.
-While symmetry consideration for $\theta_p=0$ forbids the appearance of a resonance in the spectrum due to localized vibrations about the well bottoms, that is not the case for $\theta_p\ne 0$.
-However, as shown in Sec.~\ref{sec:num} for the 1D theoretical model, the observed peak may well also be due to directed motion.
+To complete this discussion, we point out that the theory does offer an explanation for why the amplitudes of the $\Omega_{B-}$ resonances are seen to be smaller than the $\Omega_{B+}$ ones~\cite{aspect1998}: Since the spatial period $2\pi/(k_0-k_l\sin\theta_p)$ associated for the $\Omega_{B-}$ motion is larger than that of $\Omega_{B+}$, $2\pi/(k_0+k_l\sin\theta_p)$, the sequence of half oscillations and well-transfers for $\Omega_{B-}$ is more likely to be interrupted by random photon recoils associated with the Sisyphus process, causing a larger damping of the directed propagation.
+Finally, we comment on the peak at the intrinsic frequency $\omega_0$, seen consistently in data such as shown in Figs.~\ref{fig:fig3}(a) and (b) at $\delta_p=\Omega_x$, regardless of the specific value of $\theta_p$: Previously\textcolor{black}{~\cite{gryn96,proc95}}, it was pointed out that the symmetry considerations for $\theta_p=0$ that forbid the appearance of a resonance in the spectrum due to localized vibrations about the well bottoms (these considerations were mentioned above while discussing Fig.~\ref{fig:fig7}(a){), no longer apply for the case of $\theta_p\ne 0$.
+However, as shown by the detailed numerical simulations in Sec.~\ref{sec:num} (see, for example, Fig.~\ref{fig:sims4}), the observed peak may also arise from directed motion due to frequency-matching.